 Our school's annual site plan and school site budget approvals are made by our School Site Council.
-The Site Council is comprised of parent members, certificated staff, classified staff, student body representatives, and site administration.
+The Site Council is comprised of parent members, certificated staff, classified staff, and site administration.
 We have a District English Language Advisory Committee to help students and their families who are learning English feel welcome at our school.
 At Back-to-School Night parents can sign up to volunteer in their areas of interest at our school; the sign-up form is also available online.
 We give teachers the lists of parents who are interested in volunteering in their classroom or for particular events.
 Parents have the opportunity to volunteer in classrooms, the school office, and our library.
 Classroom and campus volunteers are always needed.
 We recognize volunteers at trimester rallies for their service and donations.
+All parent volunteers are required to be cleared through a comprehensive background check prior to volunteering.
 To find out how you can volunteer at our school, please contact our school at 633-3140.